Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use this tool when you want a slip-rate trend line on top of the same per-window math forensic_windows_analysis already computes.'
-This provides clear context for when to use it, though it would be improved by also mentioning when not to use it or other alternatives.
+The description says 'Use this tool when you want a slip-rate trend line on top of the same per-window math forensic_windows_analysis already computes.'
+This provides a clear conditional for when to choose this tool over its sibling.
+It does not state when not to use it, but the context is sufficient.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.